 Jedforest Instrumental Band is based in the Scottish Borders town of Jedburgh

-As many as sixty players are involved in the band organisation, ranging in age from 7 to 65.
-We have two brass bands - a senior band and a "junior" band, which perform regularly throughout the year, at concerts, local festivals, church services, and band contests.
+As many as sixty players are involved in the band organisation, ranging in age from 7 to 85.
+We have two brass bands - a senior band and a "Training" band, which perform regularly throughout the year, at concerts, local festivals, church services, and band contests.

 On the contest stage the band won its first National title in 1969 and since the turn of the century the Band has enjoyed a great deal more success on the contest platform.
 In March 2012 the Band won the Scottish 3rd Section Championships as well as the 2nd Section title in 2015 and In 2002, 2004, 2012 and 2015 the band represented Scotland at the National Finals in Torquay, Harrogate and Cheltenham and on the basis of our contesting performances in 2004, 2012 and 2015, we were declared "Band of the Year" by the Scottish Brass Band Association.

-In November 2003 and 2005, our junior band became Scottish Youth Champions in the under-16 section, as well as winning other contests.
+In 2003, 2005 and 2019, our junior/training band became Scottish Youth Champions in the Novice section, as well as winning other contests.
 With the inclusion of several adults, the junior band became a 4th Section contesting band in October 2003, being re-named Abbey Brass (Jedforest) and conducted by Cameron Mabon.
 They came 2nd (out of 4) in the Fourth Section at the Borders Entertainment Contest in November, and 4th overall for entertainment.
 The Band is now under the conductorship of Stuart Black

 Rehearsal times are;

 Training Band (Abbey Brass) – Sunday 6:00 - 7:00pm